• New to Volcano? Take a look at our Taste Guarantee

 The videos demonstrate this better, but we want to pour about half of the cup in this way to avoid too much froth in the final cup.

-Pouring foam:
+Pouring foam

 Here, we want to pour the smooth white foam onto the top of the milk.
 The key is a steady hand but to get as close as possible to the surface of the coffee, tilt the cup towards the jug and angle the jug forward.

-Getting the 'white' to pour is more about the angle of the jug to cup so resist the natural urge to 'shake' the jug until the milk designs have begun to pour.
+Getting the 'white' to pour is more about the angle of the jug to the cup so resist the natural urge to 'shake' the jug until the milk designs have begun to pour.

-How To Pour a Heart I Latte Art
+How To Pour a Heart: Latte Art

 Hearts can be poured with slightly thick and more luxurious milk texture so are perfect when your milk is not perfectly thin or for pouring cappuccinos.

-• Start by setting the crema
+• Start by setting the crema.

-• Angle the jug toward the middle of the cup until the froth merges
+• Angle the jug toward the middle of the cup until the froth merges.

 • Hold this position as steady as possible while a white circle forms (a slight shake for texture is optional)